Robert Merttins Bird: Early life

 He was the son of Robert and Lucy Bird of Taplow, Buckinghamshire; his younger brother Edward was the father of Isabella Bird.
 The marriage was of cousins, with the same surname, and there were four sons and six daughters.
+His sister was Mary Bird.

 Bird entered the East India College, after preparation by a tutor, and with the support of George Smith; and passed out ninth in its first leaving class, the class of 1808.
 He arrived in India on 9 November 1808.
 There was more time in college, at Fort William, after which he took the judicial route, one of the two main specialisations for the civil servants of the East India Company.
 He began service as an assistant to the registrar of the Sadr Diwani Adalat in Calcutta.

 The first mofussil (provincial) experience for Bird was a tour in 1813 with William Wilberforce Bird, a first cousin.
 It took him to the Benares area of North India.
-He was a magistrate and judge at Ghazipur from 1816 to 1826, then becoming judge at Gorakhpur, remaining in what is now northern Uttar Pradesh.
-His first wife died in 1821, in the first cholera pandemic, leaving him with children to bring up, and his sister Mary came out from England to support him.
+He was a magistrate and judge at Ghazipur from 1816 to 1826, then becoming judge at Gorakhpur, remaining in what is now northern Uttar Pradesh.During his tenure as Collector of Gorakhpur, Bird is noted for requesting the Church Missionary Society to send a missionary to the region, which led to the establishment of the Gorakhpur mission and the appointment of Rev. Michael Wilkinson in 1824.His first wife died in 1821, in the first cholera pandemic, leaving him with children to bring up, and his sister Mary came out from England to support him.
 He married again in 1824.